rango-lf/utsm-proto-telemetry/README.md

 # UTSM Telemetry Dumper

+### CURRENTLY UNDER CONSTRUCTION, mind the mess!!

 Small Python tooling for pulling telemetry off the car, aligning it with a GPX track, drawing lap heatmaps, and generating simple strategy/efficiency reports.
+Holy freaking bingle.

 ## What This Project Does